Immigration Act of 1917

-The Immigration Act of 1917 (also known as the Literacy Act or the Burnett Act and less often as the Asiatic Barred Zone Act) was a United States Act that aimed to restrict immigration by imposing literacy tests on immigrants, creating new categories of inadmissible persons, and barring immigration from the Asia–Pacific region.
+The Immigration Act of 1917, or the Burnett Act, was a United States Act that aimed to restrict immigration by imposing literacy tests on immigrants, creating new categories of inadmissible persons, and barring immigration from the Asia–Pacific region.
 The most sweeping immigration act the United States had passed until then was the Chinese Exclusion Act of 1882 in marking a turn toward nativism.
 The 1917 act governed immigration policy until it was amended by the Immigration Act of 1924; both acts were revised by the Immigration and Nationality Act of 1952.

 Background

 Various groups, including the Immigration Restriction League had supported literacy as a prerequisite for immigration from its formation in 1894.
 In 1895, Henry Cabot Lodge had introduced a bill to the United States Senate to impose a mandate for literacy for immigrants, using a test requiring them to read five lines from the Constitution.
 Though the bill passed, it was vetoed by President Grover Cleveland in 1897.
 In 1901, President Theodore Roosevelt lent support for the idea in his first address but the resulting proposal was defeated in 1903.
 A literacy test was included in a US Senate immigration bill of 1906, but the House of Representatives did not agree to this, and the test was dropped in the conference committee finalizing what became the Immigration Act of 1907.
 Literacy was introduced again in 1912 and though it passed, it was vetoed by President William Howard Taft.
 By 1915, yet another bill with a literacy requirement was passed.
 It was vetoed by President Woodrow Wilson because he felt that literacy tests denied equal opportunity to those who had not been educated.